pyca/cryptography/docs/doing-a-release.rst

 -------------------------

 The release process creates wheels bundling OpenSSL for Windows, macOS, and Linux.
-Check that the Windows, macOS, and Linux builders (both ``pyca/cryptography-manylinux1`` and ``pyca/cryptography-manylinux2010``) have the latest OpenSSL.
+Check that the Windows, macOS, and Linux builders (the ``manylinux`` containers) have the latest OpenSSL.
 If anything is out of date follow the instructions for upgrading OpenSSL.

 Upgrading OpenSSL
 -----------------